jazz-community/rtc-workitem-bulk-mover-service/README.md

 > POST /move

-*Request / Response* (they both look the same)
+*Request / Response*
 ```
 {
+   // REQUEST only
+   "previewOnly":false, // true if you want to preview the changes, but do not move yet.
+Setting to false or providing no value will move if possible
+   "targetProjectArea":"My Target", // Display name of the target project area
+   "workItems":[153,156,199], // the list of work item IDs that will be moved
+   // RESPONSE only
    "error":"some error message returned by the server",
    "successful":false, // Indicates whether move was successful
+   // REQUEST and RESPONSE
    "mapping":[ // mapping definition for teh user to fill out
       {
          "identifier":"category", // internal attribute ID